robinhood/faust/docs/userguide/actors.rst

 You can start multiple instances of an actor by specifying the ``concurrency`` argument.

-Since having concurrent instances of an actor means that events in the stream will be processed out of order, it's very important that you do not populate tables:

 .. warning::

+    Since having concurrent instances of an actor means that events in the stream will be processed out of order, it's very important that you do not mutate :ref:`table <guide-tables>` from witin the actor function:

     An actor with `concurrency > 1`, can only read from a table, never write.